Updated March 11, 2020

-As we enter the season of 2020 primaries and caucuses, debates become more and more important as America prepares to choose who will become our next president.
+As we wrap up the season of 2020 primaries and caucuses, debates become more and more important as America prepares to choose who will become our next president.
 So far this election season, only one debate has included a substantive conversation about some of the most pressing issues facing our nation today: mental health and addiction.

 With nearly one in five Americans living with mental illness and one in 12 living with addiction, and deaths from suicide and overdose at an all-time high, it’s time to get presidential candidates talking about their plans to address these crises.